GIScience/openrouteservice/docs/installation/Installation-and-Usage.md

 ---
 **Required environment variables**

-During the installation of the `openrouteservice-jws` package, specific environment variables are essential:
+During the installation of the `openrouteservice-jws` package, specific environment variables are essential and the installation will fail if they are not present:

 - `JWS_HOME` - The `tomcat` installation directory of the JBoss Web Server 5, e.g. `/opt/jws5/tomcat`

-Upon the successful installation of the `jws5-*` packages, the `JWS_HOME` environment variable will be automatically set, directing to the tomcat installation directory of JBoss Web Server 5.
+Please ensure that the `JWS_HOME` environment variable is set and points to the `tomcat` installation directory of JBoss Web Server 5, e.g. `/opt/jws5/tomcat`.
+If the `JWS_HOME` environment variable is not set, the installation process will fail.

-To verify whether the `JWS_HOME` environment variable is correctly configured, run the following command:
+To check if the `JWS_HOME` environment variable is set, run the following command:

 ```bash
 echo $JWS_HOME